cylc/cylc-admin/docs/feb2020-workshop-notes.md

      graphed, but future dynamic sub-graphs cannot be known in advance (display as an empty box that gets populated once known?)

+## Tuesday

+- (Notes TBD)

+- TW: SOD follow-up: consider two tasks waiting on different xtriggers; if one gets satisfied it means the other never will and needs to be removed from the suite.
+  It seems we'll still need suicide triggers to achieve that removal.

+## Wednesday

+(Config item discussion extended to Thursday morning - all noted here though)

+New Platforms Config:

+- proposal generally agreed
+  - (JR) should help with BOM two-cluster setup

+- `[foo/d/d|bar/d/d]` - need to support comma-sep list for consistency (but can't prevent OR'd regex obviously)

+File Installation (`rose suite-run` migration):
+- this is next up for implementation
+  - what gets installed needs to be configurable, or else copy all

+- need a shell interface as well as `psutils` for "load" on platforms, e.g. to query number of pending PBS jobs

+- TW generally agrees with the `rose suite-run` way of working with suites, no need to continue supporting the old way

+- Ideally file installation and FS setup needs to be handled as a "pre-graph" task, for visibility (otherwise pre-detach ties up the terminal, and post-detach is hard to show users what's happening).

+- New "run1, run2" structure:
+  - new run for any "cold start", for safety and provenance
+  - "in-place warm start" use case requires option to copy or mv data dirs from prev run
+  - might want to compress logs in old runs
+  - NN symlink to latest run
+  - NEW: first under cylc-run dir should be the suite source name (with location link inside it) - the source is a template for multiple suites, which can each have multiple runs
+    - this is just to impose a clearer convention - it uses the existing cylc reg hierarchy capability.
+Otherwise nothing has changed.

+- run (and install) command semantics
+  - need a separate command for install, avoid confusing compound commands
+    - (however, a "cold start" should always install)
+  - NEW (actually, discussed in Exeter, but we forgot!) use git to automatically manage the installed dir - detect and describe changes, checkout to install, etc.
+  - `--set` Jinja2 command line parameters should be stored in the install dir in a user-readable config file (they are in the DB for restart use, but not really visible to users)

+NEW run command names (intuitive, good UI icons):
+  - `cylc install`
+  - `cylc play` (cold start, warm start, restart-from-state-snapshot, un-hold)
+  - `cylc stop` (shutdown, pause)

+- Rose: just drop `rose suite-run` and print a helpful error message if users invoke it.

+Config File Changes

+- File Names agreed:
+  - `flow.cylc`
+  - `global.cylc`

+- (DM) let's not bother deprecating global config changes

+- need ability to configure site global conf location by `CYLC_CONF_PATH` for cylc installations with no `/etc` access.
+Default to `/etc` though.

+- agreed on the conf dir hierachy in the proposal (need version sub-dirs)

+- agreed on the "alternative" scheduler platform config proposal

+- `task event batch interval` (for event mail batching)

+- get rid of `cylc` section entirely

+- `platforms`, NOT `job platforms`

+- move all `cylc point` items to the scheduling section
+  - future: need clearer names of initial vs start, and stop vs final cycle points?  (start and stop may be "inside" the graph)
+  - UTC mode: separate config needed for cycle point UTC mode from log timestamps

+- need `stop after cycle point` (have `hold after...`)

+- `expected task failures` - leave as-is (ref tests only)

+- `abort if any task fails` - deprecate this config and make it a command line option

+- `scheduler environment` - remove it!
+  - (otherwise for consistent behaviour on local and remote hosts we have to export these vars in subprocess before command invocations, ... but this will get muddied once we allow async *functions* as well as subprocess (e.g. event handlers)

+- TW: we need to restore non-local dummy mode to allow investigation of the effect of resource changes on a workflow (you can tell PBS it has more resources than it really has, then request more but just submit a dummy task...)
+  - we have removed this already from Cylc 8 because dummy-local is much simpler to implement as just a "dummy platform".

+- `simulation: disable suite event handlers`
+  - should be phrased positively
+  - `[scheduling]use suite event handlers = True`?
+  - (hmm, can't recall what we decided on this)

+- `[editors]` - discourage use and make it default to `$EDITOR` and `$GEDITOR` (and to `vi` if those vars aren't set).

+- agreed to use None as config default instead of emtpy string, to allow us to distinguish "set to nothing" from "not set"

+- `disable interactive command prompts` - remove command prompts

+- change `batch system` to `job runner`
+  - "batch system" is a poor name for background jobs
+  - and for future cloud-y and otherwise non-HPC ways of running jobs

+- batch system handlers should be plugins (we put an issue up for this)

+- `batch system command template` - put an issue up to consider removing this (inconsistent as no poll and kill templates here) but leave for now as it is used in the test battery about 6 times.

+- `task event handler retry delays` is not needed as a platform setting (remove it)

+- remove `scp command` config, and the `scp-copy` util command

+- test battery config section can be removed as now in `global-tests.cylc` (but need to check this)

+- `extra log files` - remove this and just provide access to all files found in the job log dir (DS to remove from data schemas too)

+-  (forget other suggested item name changes, not worth it)

+- TODO:
+  - get current config-affecting PRs merged, then
+  - update the config proposal via PR, then
+  - OS to document configs with his auto-doc changes

+NOTES TBD:
+- (MH) Back-end Authentication
+- Authorization method and config
+- BOM C7 pen test report relevance to C8?
+- consider and doucment BOM threat modeling points

+## Thursday TBD

+(carried forward from Wednesday)
+- (JR) BOM would like to be able to start the UI in read-only or read-execute-only mode, and have a button to escalate to authorized level, possibly with force re-authentication at that point.
+Full privileges should time out after a configurable interval of inactivity (probably a full shift, because the UI is often used for no-interaction monitoring for long periods).
+  (Belongs in Thursday's security session).
+(Probably after Cylc 8)